behringer24/argumentative/README.md

 infile                   File to read from outfile                  File to write to
 ```
-omitting a required parameter (in this case for example we omit the `-t` parameter)
+omitting a required parameter results in an error message.
+In this case as an example we omit the required `-t` parameter:
 ```
 go run .\argtest.go foo
 ```
-results in an output of
+results in the output:
 ```
-Error: flag test missing
+Error: required flag --test missing

 Usage: argtest [-h] [--version] -t [-n] infile [outfile]